5epi0l/Moj-Masty-Notes/AD/Enumeration/Domain Enumeration.md

 If `enumdomusers` is disabled, we can manually enumerate users via RPC using the following bash command :

 ```bash
 for i in $(seq 500 2000); do echo "queryuser $i" | rpcclient -U "" -N ip 2>/dev/null | grep -i "User Name"; done
 ```

+### Username Enum with Kerbrute

+- Kerberos is the primary authentication protocol for AD
+- Kerberos uses a tickey-based system managed by a trusted third-party, the key distribution center (KDC)
+- kerbrute is a popular tool that brute-force and enumerate valid AD users by abusing kerberos pre-auth
+- When Kerberos pre-auth is disabled, a